White House says FBI leading probe of cyber attack on Sony Pictures

 The NSC said the government was "working tirelessly to bring the perpetrators of this attack to justice, and we are considering a range of options in weighing a potential response."

-Earlier on Wednesday, Sony canceled next week's theatrical release of "The Interview," a comedy about an assassination attempt on North Korea's leader, citing decisions by several theater chains to hold off showing the film.
+Earlier on Wednesday, Sony cancelled next week's theatrical release of "The Interview," a comedy about an assassination attempt on North Korea's leader, citing decisions by several theatre chains to hold off showing the film.

-A hacker group that launched a cyber attack on Sony Corp last month had threatened attacks on movie theaters planning to show the film.
+A hacker group that launched a cyber attack on Sony Corp last month had threatened attacks on movie theatres planning to show the film.

 The NSC, commenting on Sony's announcement, said: "The United States respects artists' and entertainers' right to produce and distribute content of their choosing.
 The U.S. government has no involvement in such decisions.